Half Steps and Whole Steps on guitar

 A HALF-STEP is the distance from any note to the very next note.

 A WHOLE-STEP is two half-steps put together.
 On a guitar, each fret is a half-step apart.
 On a piano, each key, whether white or black, is a half-step apart from the next key.
 Even though some white keys on a piano are next to each other, often they will have a black key in between them.
-The distance from the first white key to the in between black key is a half-step.
+The distance from the first white key to the in-between black key is a half-step.
 From a white key to another white key, with a black key in between, is a whole step.

-The only naturally occurring half-steps are between E to F and B to C.Naturally occurring means that without using sharps or flats the intervals of E to F and B to C are the only adjacent pairs that are half-steps.
-Between these two intervals there is only a half-step difference.
-All of the other pairs of adjacent notes, without sharps or flats involved, are whole steps.On our keyboard there are no black keys between E – F and B – C. On a guitar, each of these two pairs of notes are side by side with no note in between them.
+The only naturally occurring half-steps are between E to F and B to C. Naturally occurring means that without using sharps or flats the intervals of E to F and B to C are the only adjacent pairs that are half-steps.
+Between these two intervals, there is only a half-step difference.
+All of the other pairs of adjacent notes, without sharps or flats involved, are whole steps.
+On our keyboard, there are no black keys between E – F and B – C. On guitar, each of these two pairs of notes are side by side with no note in between them.